Psy-Fer/interARTIC/docs/usage.md

 ## Adding a job

-To begin to add a job, click the “Add Job” button located underneath the Jobs Queue on the home page.
+To begin to add a job, click the 'Add Job' button located underneath the Jobs Queue on the home page.

 ## Parameters